President of Sri Lanka: Travel

 For ground travel, the president uses the presidential state car, which is an armored black Mercedes-Benz S-Class (S600) Pullman Guard.
-For domestic air travel, helicopters from the No. 4 (VVIP/VIP) Helicopter Squadron of the Sri Lanka Air Force are used.
-For long-distance travel, regular flights of the Sri Lankan Airlines are used.
+For Domestic air travel, helicopters from the No. 4 (VVIP/VIP) Helicopter Squadron of the Sri Lanka Air Force are used.
+For foreign travel, Special or Regular Flights of the Sri Lankan Airlines are used.
 During ceremonial occasions, ships and boats of the Sri Lanka Navy have been commissioned as the presidential yacht.

 Security

 President's Security Division (PSD) is the main unit charged with the close protection of the President of Sri Lanka.
 During President Mahinda Rajapakse's time in office the specialized Army unit the 'President's Guard' was formed for Presidential Security.
 Prior to the formation of the President's Guard, army personnel served as a squadron under the President's Security Division since 1996 and focused on key tasks including the perimeter security of the presidential residence, Temple Trees.
-5th Regiment Sri Lanka Armoured Corps was the first army unit chosen to be in the dedicated security of the president of Sri Lanka during the presidency of Chandrika Bandaranaike Kumaratunga.
+5th Regiment Sri Lanka Armored Corps was the first army unit chosen to be in the dedicated security of the president of Sri Lanka during the presidency of Chandrika Bandaranaike Kumaratunga.
 However, in April 2015, President Maithripala Sirisena dissolved the President's Guard.
 Currently the president's security is provided by the elite Special Task Force (STF) of the Sri Lanka Police.